Exploring Information Seeking Agent Consolidation: Related Works

-\textbf{Model Consolidation.} Specialized capabilities can be consolidated into unified systems via two paradigms: data-level mixture and parameter-level merging.
-Data-level consolidation builds upon the success of multi-task instruction tuning, where training on massive task mixtures enables broad generalization across traditional NLP benchmarks~\cite{chung2024scaling,longpre2023flan}.
-Recent advancements have adapted this paradigm to agent-specific contexts, focusing on scaling across heterogeneous environments~\cite{fang2025towards} and multi-turn reinforcement learning~\cite{xi2025agentgym} to harmonize domain-specific tool-use with general reasoning capabilities.
-In parallel, parameter-level consolidation leverages parameter merging techniques~\cite{shoemake1985animating, utans1996weight}, originally designed to combine distinct NLP abilities (e.g., coding and math)~\cite{yang2024model, yu2024language, wan2025fusechat} into foundation models without the computational cost of joint retraining~\cite{yang2024model, yu2024language, wan2025fusechat}.
-This modular approach is then applied to integrate specialized agentic functions, such as merging reasoning-focused experts with tool-use modules~\cite{liao2025marft, maiti2025souper}, thereby mitigating the interference often observed in sequential fine-tuning.
-Our work systematically evaluates these two strategies to overcome the fragmentation of existing information-seeking agents and facilitate cross-domain scalability.
+\textbf{Model Consolidation.} Specialized capabilities can be consolidated into unified systems through two paradigms: \emph{data-level mixture} and \emph{parameter-level merging}.
+Data-level methods build on multi-task instruction tuning, where training on massive task mixtures yields broad generalization~\cite{chung2024scaling,longpre2023flan}.
+Recent work adapts this paradigm to agentic settings by scaling across heterogeneous environments~\cite{fang2025towards} and applying reinforcement learning~\cite{xi2025agentgym}.
+Parameter-level consolidation, in parallel, builds on classical parameter merging~\cite{shoemake1985animating,utans1996weight}, originally used to combine distinct NLP abilities~\cite{yu2024language,wan2025fusechat,yang2026model} into foundation models without the computational cost of joint retraining.
+Recent work extends this paradigm to agentic settings~\cite{liao2025marft,maiti2025souper}.
+Our work systematically evaluates both strategies to overcome the fragmentation of existing information-seeking agents and enable cross-domain scalability.